 Yellow Chives (gau wong): Yellow chives are garlic chives that have been grown under cover, without any exposure to direct sunlight.
 This prevents the leaves from turning green, as the plant’s chlorophyll-absorbing molecules never kick into action.

 Yellow chives have thick flat leaves, a yellow color, and a mild, “oniony” flavor.
 Like flowering chives, they are considered to be a delicacy, and often served alone or paired with another vegetable in a stir-fry.
 Use them in soups, with noodles, or whenever you want to add chives with a milder flavor than either garlic or flowering chives.

-Fresh garlic chives have a short lifespan.
+Garlic chives are sold fresh.
+You can find garlic chives in the produce section of a well-stocked supermarket or at an international specialty grocer.
 When purchasing regular garlic chives, look for dark green leaves with no sign of wilting.
 Flowering chives usually come packaged, with the ends already trimmed.
 Look for a bright green color and fat yellow buds.

 Garlic chives pack a major nutritional punch for a mere 30 calories per 100 grams.
-Low in fat and high in dietary fibre and protein, they contain high amounts of Vitamin C and carotene, and are a good source of calcium.
-They also contain Vitamin B1 and B2.
+Low in fat and high in dietary fiber and protein, they contain high amounts of vitamin C and carotene and are a good source of calcium.
+They also contain vitamin B1 and B2.

 In Chinese medicine, garlic chives are considered to be a yang or warming food.
 Like other members of the garlic and onion family, garlic chives contain a sulphur-rich mustard oil that aids digestion and helps promote the flow of blood.
-The rejuvenating power of this oil has been known since ancient times, when chives were used to heal wounds.
+The rejuvenating power of this oil has been known since ancient times when chives were used to heal wounds.
 Today, Chinese cooks put garlic chives’ antiseptic qualities to good use by combining the chives with pork fat to season a wok.